New Research Reveals Demand for Workplace Childcare Not Being Met; Impacting Productivity

-With almost three in four Australian business executives indicating that their workspace directly impacts team engagement, productivity and job satisfaction, the importance of the workspace offer is vital for this growing sector.
+With almost 3 in 4 Australian business executives indicating that their workspace directly impacts team engagement, productivity and job satisfaction, the importance of getting their office space right is vital for this growing sector.

-Take access to childcare, for instance.
-With less than half of the executives surveyed who want workplace childcare are currently being offered it, there appears a mismatch between what people want and what they’re able to access.
+But since less than half of the executives who want workplace childcare are currently being offered it, there appears a mismatch between what people want and what they’re able to access.

-Securing access to childcare a critical factor for parents returning to work.
-Realistically however, the infrastructure required for onsite childcare is beyond most SMEs, accounting for the low reporting by those SMEs surveyed as being offered within their workplace (15%), despite demand being more than double this amount (40%).
+Realistically however, the infrastructure required for onsite childcare is beyond most SMEs, accounting for the low reporting of it being offered within the workplace nationally (15%), despite demand being more than double this amount (40%).

-For these executives wanting access to onsite care for kids, the ability to help employees get priority access to childcare can be an appealing enticement when searching for the best place to ‘set up shop’.
+For those remaining 85 per cent of workplaces without onsite care for kids, the ability to help employees get priority access to childcare can be an appealing enticement when searching for the best place to ‘set up shop’.

 In a market where competition for talent is fierce, being able to better satisfy this need adds to the business’ overall employee value proposition, a factor that Dexus has taken seriously.

 And that’s not all.
-Dexus is continuing to invest in products and services, that enhance not just productivity, but also job satisfaction and team engagement.
+Dexus is continuing to invest in products and services, that enhance not just productivity, but also job satisfaction and team engagement in their properties.